 When determining the cost to build a house in Toronto, beyond your land closing costs, you’ll need to add these expenses:

-So if they’re comparable on the resale market, keep in mind you’ll have put 29% more into building your custom home than to buy a move-in ready.
+So if they’re comparable on the resale market, keep in mind you’ll have to put nearly double into building your custom home than to buy a move-in ready.
 You can read more on the topic of Reno vs Ready here.
 But if you’re building your forever home, the ability to customize it to your preferences are so worth it.

-If you’re thinking about building a house in Toronto, search for houses in your desired neighbourhood or across the city, just set the max price you’re willing to pay for land and get started on your journey to build today.
+If you’re thinking about building a house in Toronto, search for houses in your desired neighbourhood or across the city.
+Just set the max price you’re willing to pay for land and get started on your journey to building the house of your dreams today.